ahtrahdis7/ahtrahdis7/README.md

 ### Hi there 👋, I'm a

 - ML and DL Enthusiast
-- MERN Stack
+- MERN Stack Dev.
-- React Native App
+- React Native App Dev.
 - Learning GO and Vue.Js
 - Currently working on NLP, Conversational AI and Browser Models